 Different types of vehicles require different plate types.
 Available plate types are:

-- All Terrain Vehicles (MPVs) - These plates require an to verify they are street legal
+- All Terrain Vehicles (MPVs) - Take a look at our to verify yours is street legal

 - Commercial Trailer